-Rapid, involuntary contraction and relaxation of the cardiac muscle is important for pumping blood throughout the cardiovascular system.
+Rapid, involuntary contraction and relaxation of the cardiac muscle are vital for pumping blood throughout the cardiovascular system.
 To accomplish this, the structure of cardiac muscle has distinct features that allow it to contract in a coordinated fashion and resist fatigue.

-Like skeletal muscle, the organization of thin and thick myofilaments overlapping within the sarcomere of the cell produce a striated appearance when viewed on microscopy.
-This characteristic appearance consists of thick dark-colored A-bands (mainly composed of myosin) with a relatively bright H-zone in the center, and lighter colored I-bands (mainly actin) with a dark central Z line (also known as Z disc) connecting the actin filaments together.
+Like skeletal muscle, the organization of thin and thick myofilaments overlapping within the sarcomere of the cell produces a striated appearance when viewed on microscopy.
+This characteristic appearance consists of thick dark-colored A-bands (mainly composed of myosin) with a relatively bright H-zone in the center, and lighter colored I-bands (mainly actin) with a dark central Z line (also known as Z disc) connecting the actin filaments.

 The outside of the cardiomyocyte is surrounded by a plasma membrane called the sarcolemma that acts as a barrier between extracellular and intracellular contents.
-Invaginations of the sarcolemma into the cytoplasm of the cardiomyocyte are called T-tubules, and they contain numerous proteins like L-type calcium channels, sodium-calcium exchangers, calcium ATPases, and Beta adrenergic receptors that allow for the exchange of ions with extracellular fluid surrounding the cell.
-At the Z-line of the cardiomyocyte, T-tubules run adjacent to enlarged areas of the sarcoplasmic reticulum known as the terminal cisternae, and the combination of a single T-tubule with one terminal cisterna is referred to as a diad.
-This configuration contrasts with skeletal muscle, which combines 2 terminal cisternae with 1 T-tubule to form “triads” which are located at the A-I junction.
+Invaginations of the sarcolemma into the cytoplasm of the cardiomyocyte are called T-tubules, and they contain numerous proteins like L-type calcium channels, sodium-calcium exchangers, calcium ATPases, and beta-adrenergic receptors that allow for the exchange of ions with extracellular fluid surrounding the cell.
+At the Z-line of the cardiomyocyte, T-tubules run adjacent to enlarged areas of the sarcoplasmic reticulum known as the terminal cisternae, and the combination of a single T-tubule with one terminal cisterna referred to as a diad.
+This configuration contrasts with skeletal muscle, which combines 2 terminal cisternae with 1 T-tubule to form “triads,” which appear at the A-I junction.

-Neighboring cardiomyocytes are joined together at their ends by intercalated disks to form a syncytium of cardiac cells.
-Within the intercalated disk, three different types of cell junctions are found: fascia adherens, desmosomes, and gap junctions.
-The transverse side of the intercalated disks runs perpendicular to the muscle fibers at the Z lines and provides a structural component via fascia adherens and desmosome connections.
-The lateral side of the disks contain gap junctions that permit intercellular communication by allowing ions from one cardiomyocyte to move to a neighboring cell without having to be excreted into the extracellular space first.
+Neighboring cardiomyocytes are joined together at their ends by intercalated disks to create a syncytium of cardiac cells.
+Within the intercalated disc, there are three different types of cell junctions: fascia adherens, desmosomes, and gap junctions.
+The transverse side of the intercalated discs runs perpendicular to the muscle fibers at the Z lines and provides a structural component via fascia adherens and desmosome connections.
+The lateral side of the discs contains gap junctions that permit intercellular communication by allowing ions from one cardiomyocyte to move to a neighboring cell without having to be excreted into the extracellular space first.
 The low resistance of the gap junctions allows depolarization to spread quickly throughout the syncytium, which facilitates the rapid transmission of action potentials to produce a synchronized contraction of the cardiomyocytes in unison.

-The cardiac muscle does not relax and prepare for the next heartbeat simply by ceasing contraction; it occurs in an active process called lucitropy.
-During lucitropy, SERCA pumps on the membrane of the sarcoplasmic reticulum use ATP hydrolysis to transfer calcium back into the SR from the cytosol.
+The cardiac muscle does not relax and prepare for the next heartbeat simply by ceasing contraction; it occurs in an active process called Lusitropy.
+During lusitropy, Sarco/endoplasmic reticulum Ca-ATPase (SERCA) pumps on the membrane of the sarcoplasmic reticulum use ATP hydrolysis to transfer calcium back into the sarcoplasmic reticulum (SR) from the cytosol.

-The rate at which the SERCA pumps calcium into the SR can be controlled by the regulatory protein phospholamban.
-Phospholamban reduces the transfer of calcium by the SERCA (sarcoplasmic reticulum Ca2+ ATPase) when bound together.
-Just as it can increase contractility, the sympathetic nervous system can also increase lucitropy through beta-1 adrenergic stimulation by phosphorylation of phospholamban with PKA.
+The regulatory protein phospholamban can control the rate at which the SERCA pumps calcium into the SR. Phospholamban reduces the transfer of calcium by the SERCA (sarcoplasmic reticulum Ca2+ ATPase) when bound together.
+Just as it can increase contractility, the sympathetic nervous system can also increase lusitropy through beta-1 adrenergic stimulation by phosphorylation of phospholamban with cAMP-dependent protein kinase (PKA).
 When phosphorylated, the phospholamban ceases inhibition of the SERCA, allowing it to increase the rate of calcium intake and relaxation of the cardiac muscle.

 Cardiac muscle makes up the thick middle layer of the heart and is surrounded by a thin outer layer called the epicardium or visceral pericardium and an inner endocardium.

-Many genes responsible for the development of cardiomyopathies (diseases of the heart muscle) have been identified in the past two decades, including those encoding for sarcomere proteins in hypertrophic cardiomyopathy (HCM), cell-cell junction proteins in arrhythmogenic cardiomyopathy (AVC), cytoskeletal and sarcomere proteins in dilated cardiomyopathy (DCM), and sarcomere or Z-disk proteins with restrictive cardiomyopathy (RCM).
+Research has identified many genes responsible for the development of cardiomyopathies (diseases of the heart muscle) in the past two decades, including those encoding for sarcomere proteins in hypertrophic cardiomyopathy (HCM), cell-cell junction proteins in arrhythmogenic cardiomyopathy (AVC), cytoskeletal and sarcomere proteins in dilated cardiomyopathy (DCM), and sarcomere or Z-disk proteins with restrictive cardiomyopathy (RCM).

 Diseases affecting cardiac muscle have a tremendous impact on health worldwide, with ischemic heart disease being the leading cause of morbidity and mortality in the world (as measured by disability-adjusted life-years, DALYs).
-Ischemic heart disease is characterized by an imbalance between the supply and demand of oxygenated blood for cardiac tissue.
-This condition commonly occurs when the blood supply to the heart tissue is diminished, such as in coronary artery atherosclerosis where an atherosclerotic plaque obstructs the lumen of a major epicardial artery and potentially a superimposed thrombosis.
+Ischemic heart disease characteristically demonstrates an imbalance between the supply and demand of oxygenated blood for cardiac tissue.
+This condition commonly occurs when the blood supply to the heart tissue is diminished, such as in coronary artery atherosclerosis, where an atherosclerotic plaque obstructs the lumen of a major epicardial artery and potentially a superimposed thrombosis.
 Ischemic syndromes include angina pectoris, acute myocardial infarction, and sudden cardiac death.
 Damage to the myocardium from ischemia leads to irreversible loss of cardiac function.